nixxo/rust-lang-book-it/src/ch20-02-advanced-traits.md

 Associated types often have a name that describes how the type will be used, and documenting the associated type in the API documentation is a good practice.

-### Default Generic Type Parameters and Operator Overloading
+### Using Default Generic Type Parameters and Operator Overloading

 When we use generic type parameters, we can specify a default concrete type for the generic type.
 This eliminates the need for implementors of the trait to